philiplb/CRUDlex/docs/7_layouts.md

 Overriding Layouts
 ==================

+Each CRUDlex page extends from a certain layout with the default "@crud/layout.twig".

-In most cases you don't want to use the standard layout coming with CRUDlex.
+In most cases you don't want to use this standard layout coming with CRUDlex.
 This chapter shows you how to define your own layout templates on various levels.